 The body and thermodynamics — bioenergetics

 The human body (like other living organisms) is a complex, multi-level symbiosis of parts.
-The most basic constituent of any organism is the atom, because atoms make up molecules.
+The most basic constituent of any organism is the atom, because atoms make up chemical molecules.
 In biology, molecules can be of an astonishing and enormous complexity.
 Molecules join to make cells, which in turn make up tissue, such as skin, bone or muscle tissue.
 Tissues comprise organs, like the heart or liver, which are grouped into systems, such as the nervous or digestive systems.
 The systems in turn make up the organism.
-All those different levels of organization add up to a very complicated and highly organized organism.
+All those different levels of organization add up to a very complicated and highly organized system.

 Such organization is quite unlikely and is therefore in a state of very low entropy.
 The struggle against increasing entropy (disorganization, like decay) requires the addition of significant amounts of energy.
 How does this take place?

 Movement is a form of energy (kinetic) and everything which moves (steam engines, electric motors or animal muscles) requires input of the energy it expends – and more, since some is lost as heat.
 Animals get their energy from the nutrients they ingest – food.
 Plants are autotrophs, meaning that they make their own nourishment, converting energy from the sun into mostly carbohydrates, which we can then eat.
 Humans are heterotrophs, “hetero” meaning “other”.
 We must get our nourishment from others, meaning plants and other animals.